 Overview Next training

-Our teachers for the training: CISO M1: Security Governance and Compliance
+Our teachers for the training: Security Governance and Compliance

 Module 1 Security Governance and Compliance - presentation video

-Our teacher of this module Eric De Smedt, tells you in this clip what Module 1 is all about!
+Our teacher of this module Eric De Smedt, tells you in this clip what the Security Governance and Compliance Module is all about!

 We’ll guide you through the process of defining, implementing, and managing an Information Security Governance Programme.
 That includes how to organise security, the various personnel involved, and their responsibilities.